Skip to main content

 Extended health travel insurance plans: Employer benefit packages may not cover it all

-Before COVID swept the world, a study found that 29% of BC travellers relied on their employer’s extended health benefits plan for their travel insurance coverage1.
-These plans may have limitations, however, including inadequate limits, age and trip length restrictions, and limited options for cancellation coverage and coverage for pre-existing medical conditions.
+A travel study found that 29% of BC travellers relied on their employer’s extended health benefits plan for their travel insurance coverage.* These plans may have limitations, however, including inadequate limits, age and trip length restrictions, and limited options for cancellation coverage and coverage for pre-existing medical conditions.

 If you have travel insurance in your employee benefits package, you may not have options like coverage for unstable pre-existing medical conditions, trip cancellation or interruption insurance.
 Fortunately, you can buy these as add-ons to complement your company’s travel insurance.